jackc/pgx/README.md

 ensure all connections have the same prepared statements available or to change any other connection settings.

-It also delegates Select* and Execute functions to an automatically checked out and released connection so you can avoid manually acquiring and releasing connections when you do not need that level of control.
+It also delegates Select* and Exec functions to an automatically checked out and released connection so you can avoid manually acquiring and releasing connections when you do not need that level of control.